-a.
-The parties involved are taken aside by the teacher and or principal and the alleged inappropriate behaviours are clearly outlined to both parties.

-- c. -All children involved will be given some strategies to help them manage the purportedly offensive behaviour.
+- a.
+The parties involved are taken aside by the teacher and or principal and the alleged inappropriate behaviours are clearly outlined to both parties. - b.
+The child being allegedly bullied will be assigned a designated member of staff as contact person to whom they will report immediately if inappropriate behaviour occurs.
+The relevant teacher(s) for investigating and dealing with bullying are as follows: Principal/Vice Principal. - c.
+All children involved will be given some strategies to help them manage the purportedly offensive behaviour.
 These will be tailored to each individual.
-The emphasis is on providing a supportive environment for both parties to resolve their differences with a focus on building self-esteem-an, self-efficacy and assertiveness. - d.
-The parties involved are informed that all staff are aware of the situation and are there to support them.- Teachers are asked to monitor the situation more closely and report any conflict to the class teacher and or principal. - e.
+The emphasis is on providing a supportive environment for both parties to resolve their differences with a focus on building self-esteem and assertiveness. - d.
+The parties involved are informed that all staff are aware of the situation and are there to support them.
+Teachers are asked to monitor the situation more closely and report any conflict to the class teacher and or principal. - e.
 The class teacher will inform the parents of the alleged bully and the alleged victim separately to outline concerns and strategies that have been implemented. - f.
 The class teacher will record facts at this point in the template for recording bullying behaviour as required by the Department of Education (See Appendix 3 Circular 045/ 2013) and to continue to monitor the situation for 20 days as recommended by the department. - g.
-The class teacher may decide to focusto zone in on bullying, conflict and friendships as themes with the class to heighten awareness. - h.
-Parents will be encouraged to continue to liaise closely with the teacher and continue to report incidents that have been reported at home. - i.
-Staff will be supported by the principal and other staff members in dealing with alleged bullying incident.
+The class teacher may decide to zone in on bullying, conflict and friendships as themes with the class to heighten awareness. - h.
+Parents continue to liaise closely with teacher and continue to report incidents that have been reported at home. - i.
+Staff will be supported by principal and other staff members in dealing with alleged bullying incident.

-Where these actions do not resolve the alleged bullying, then Should the action taken at this stage prove not to have resolved the issue, the staff will proceed to step 3 and the principal/deputy principal shall be informed.
+Should the action taken at this stage prove not to have resolved the issue, the staff will proceed to step 3 and the principal/deputy principal shall be informed.